ACCLA Logo

 The installation of officers was followed by the Annual Potluck Banquet.

-Following the dinner, Mike Connor gave a short presentation on "12 Tips for Using Power Point and Coins" each illustrated with images of coins distantly related in theme to the appropriate verse from the 12 Days of Christmas.
+After the dinner, Michael Connor gave a short presentation on Twelve Tips for Using Power Point and Coins each tip illustrated with images of coins distantly related in theme to the appropriate verse from the Twelve Days of Christmas.
 Attendees guessed the connections and attributed the coins.

 Dinner, presentation and coin discussions were enjoyed by all.